 Above, summer luge track.

 Above, downhill mountain bike track.
-There are bike and helmets for rent.
+There are bikes and helmets for rent.

 Above, Pays de l’Albanais seen from the take off area for paragliders.